kparc/ksimple/README.md

-   very minor restructuring and regrouping; however, no refactoring, no changes to logic or naming conventions have taken place, except for a handful cosmetic enhancements which have been discussed with atw and are seen as beneficial to the cause. the net amount of non-cosmetic changes made to [ref/a.c](/ref/a.c) should be in range of 20-25 keystrokes. a number of less trivial one-line functions (e.g. `e()`) are presented in "exploded view" to simplify discussion of their control flow and role of individual components.
+   very minor restructuring and regrouping; however, no refactoring, no changes to logic or naming conventions have taken place, except for a handful cosmetic enhancements which have been discussed with atw and are seen as beneficial to the cause. a number of less trivial one-line functions (e.g. `e()`) are presented in "exploded view" to simplify discussion of their control flow and role of individual components.

    although the c code of `k/simple` is formatted to fit on mobile phone screens in portrait mode, for a more comfortable reading experience we recommend